In Infants teething starts when they are as young as 6 months old. The set of teeth are called primary(or) milk teeth.

-At the age of 6-7 years, humans start losing their milk teeth and the permanent set of teeth start emerging.
-Because the milk teeth will eventually fall off, some parents tend to ignore taking their child to a dentist.
+At the age of 6-7 years Kids start losing their milk teeth and the permanent set of teeth will start emerging.
+Because the milk teeth will fall off, some parents tend to ignore taking their Kids to Dental Care.

 WHY DO WE NEED A KIDS SPECIALIST?

-Kids Dentist or Pediatric Dentist are trained to take care of dental complexities of kids and teens.
-Pediatric dentistry is a separate field dedicated to kids, their Oral Health prevention and preparation for the future.
+Kids Dentist or Pediatric Dentist are trained to take care of dental problems of both kids and teenagers.

-Pediatric Dentist work towards maintaining good oral health in kids.
-The treatment provided by them includes:
+Best kids’ dentist work towards maintaining good oral health in kids.
+The treatment provided by the pediatric dentist includes:

-- Examination of infants and teens.
-It includes the oral caries assessment in mothers and their kids
+- Examinate the infants and teens.
+This includes the oral caries/cavities assessment in mothers and their kids.

-- They are an expert is protecting your kids’ teeth by doing a fluoride treatment
+- There is an expert protecting your kids’ teeth by doing a fluoride treatment.

-- Habit counseling in which the doctors help to keep the habits of kids in control
+- Habit counseling is provided by doctors to keep the habits of kids in control.

 TREATMENT OPTIONS FOR KIDS